-The Subversion project's bug reporting instructions, at subversion.apache.org/reporting-issues.html, are a fairly standard example of the form (see Appendix E, Example Instructions for Reporting Bugs).
+The Subversion project's bug reporting instructions, at subversion.apache.org/reporting-issues.html, are a fairly standard example of the form.
 Notice how they include an invitation to provide a patch to fix the bug.
 This is not because such an invitation will lead to a greater patch/report ratio—most users who are capable of fixing bugs already know that a patch would be welcome, and don't need to be told.
 The invitation's real purpose is to emphasize to all readers, especially those new to the project or new to free software in general, that the project runs on participation.
 In a sense, the project's current developers are no more responsible for fixing the bug than is the person who reported it.
 This is an important point that many new users will not be familiar with.
 Once they realize it, they're more likely to help make the fix happen, if not by contributing code then by providing a more thorough reproduction recipe, or by offering to test fixes that other people post.
 The goal is to make every user realize that there is no innate difference between himself and the people who work on the project—that it's a question of how much time and effort one puts in, not a question of who one is.

 The admonition against responding angrily does not apply to rude users.
 Occasionally people post bug reports or complaints that, regardless of their informational content, show a sneering contempt at the project for some failing.
 Often such people are alternately insulting and flattering, such as the person who posted this to a Subversion mailing list: